Wildlife Conservation & Anti-Poaching Groups

 Free The Bears – Founded in 1995, the organization was created in response to bear bile farms cruelly, and in some cases illegally, restraining bears to pump bile from their gallbladder for use in traditional folk medicines.
 Initially organized to raise awareness for Asiatic bears, the fund expanded in the early 2000s and partnered with Wildlife SOS and other Asia-based organizations to rescue dancing bears in India.
 As they have grown their direct impact has expanded to assist in rescuing and providing care for bears which were illegally held in captivity.
 They also provide support to law enforcement cracking down on the illegal wildlife trade.

-Those interested in getting hands-on caring for sun bears and moon bears may volunteer in Cambodia at FTB’s Phnom Tamao Wildlife Rescue Centre or volunteer in Vietnam’s Cat Tien Bear Sanctuary.
-Registered as a non-profit in Australia and UK.
+Those interested in getting hands-on caring for sun bears and moon bears may volunteer in Cambodia at FTB’s Phnom Tamao Wildlife Rescue Centre or at Vietnam’s Cat Tien Bear Sanctuary.
+Registered as a non-profit in Australia.

 Freeland Foundation – Based in Southeast Asia, Freeland uses an array of methods to impact human trafficking as well as front-line wildlife and forestry crimes.
 They conduct undercover investigations into wildlife and forestry crimes, train police and customs officers, work with local communities to build a sustainable future, create environmental awareness programs, and support a host of international and non-governmental organizations.
 Freeland receives funding from United States Agency for International Development (USAID) and partners with many well recognized organizations.